 A Relative Utopia

 Imagining this ‘better world’, though, is a lot more challenging.
-It requires a relatively high psychophysiological ‘state’ combined with a degree of developmental maturity—the tired, insecure, overworked and grumpy do not make for the pioneers of our future.
-And this is what the warlocks want.
+It requires a relatively high psychophysiological ‘state’ combined with a degree of developmental maturity — the tired, insecure, overworked and grumpy do not make for the pioneers of our future.

 Suffice to say: there is no ‘one vision’ of a future that ought ‘win’ above all others.
 But there is a directionality we can aspire to, and there are beacons that might guide us.
 Beacons such as the broad and nebulous-yet-patterned speculative narrative genre and aspirational aesthetic of ‘Solarpunk’.